sky-uk/mite/CONTRIBUTING.md

 ## Releases

-* Release commits will be tagged by a core maintainer and will be available on [PyPi](link pending).
+* Release commits will be tagged by a core maintainer and will be available on [Mite-PyPI](https://pypi.org/project/mite/) and [Acurl-PyPI](https://pypi.org/project/acurl/).